nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-06-07-tfs-process-templates/index.md

 ---
+title: TFS Process Templates
+date: 2007-06-07
+author: MrHinsh
 id: "386"
-title: "TFS Process Templates"
-date: "2007-06-07"
-coverImage: "nakedalm-logo-128-link-1-1.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "tfs-process-templates"
+slug: tfs-process-templates
 aliases:
 - /blog/tfs-process-templates
+coverImage: nakedalm-logo-128-link-1-1.png

 ---

 I have been working with Team Foundation Server for around a year now and I am still finding features and I am still amazed at the extensibility of the system.
 The core of this extensibility is the aggressively configurable process templates.
 You can see a list of [commercial templates](http://msdn2.microsoft.com/en-us/teamsystem/aa718801.aspx "Process Templates") on the Microsoft site, not all of them cost money though.